UK Grocery Costs: What a Weekly Shop Actually Costs

 Source: Which?, March 2026 supermarket price comparison.
 95-item basket of popular branded and own-brand groceries including milk, cheese and Hovis sliced bread.

-First, Aldi and Lidl carry a more limited range of branded products.
-If your household relies on particular brands — Heinz, Kellogg's, Hovis — the price difference narrows significantly because you'll end up supplementing with a second shop at a large chain anyway.
-Which?'s longer 223-item basket, which includes branded products not typically stocked at the discounters, gives a fairer comparison against the big chains: in March 2026 Asda led at £193.37 for that longer list, with Tesco-with-Clubcard at £198.07.
-Waitrose remained the most expensive at £235.70.
+Aldi and Lidl carry a more limited range of branded products.
+If your household relies on specific brands, the price difference narrows because you’ll supplement with a second shop at a large chain.
+Which?’s longer 223-item basket, which includes more branded products not typically stocked at discounters, gives a fairer comparison against the big chains: in March 2026 Asda led at £193.37 for that longer list, with Tesco-with-Clubcard at £198.07.

-Third, loyalty schemes close some of the gap on the big chains but not all.
-In March 2026 a Clubcard saved 1.66% at Tesco and a Nectar card saved 2.71% at Sainsbury's on the 95-item basket — closer to 6–7% on branded-heavy baskets.
+Loyalty schemes close some of the gap on the big chains but not all.
+In March 2026 a Clubcard saved 1.66% at Tesco and a Nectar card saved 2.71% at Sainsbury’s on the 95-item basket — rising to 6 to 7% on branded-heavy baskets.
+The savings are largest on brand-name goods and promotional items; on own-label staples the discounters remain meaningfully cheaper regardless.

 ONS Family Spending data for the financial year ending March 2024 shows UK households spent an average of £70.50 per week on food and alcoholic drinks — roughly £305 per month.
-Defra's Family Food bulletin, using slightly different methodology, reports £47.19 per person per week across all food and drink (including restaurants and takeaways).
-A 10% uplift to reflect food inflation between FYE 2024 and early 2026 points to the following rough monthly ranges.
+Defra’s Family Food bulletin reports £47.19 per person per week across all food and drink including restaurants and takeaways.
+Applying a 10% uplift for food inflation between FYE 2024 and early 2026 gives the following monthly ranges.

 |---|---|---|---|